starknet-edu/starknet-erc20/README.md

 ​

 - Your transaction is pending, and will be included in a block shortly.
 It will then be visible in voyager.
-- Your transaction was invalid, and will NOT be included in a block (there is no such thing as a failed transaction in StarkNet).
+- Your transaction was invalid, and will NOT be included in a block (there is no such thing as a failed transaction in Starknet).
 ​
 You can (and should) check the status of your transaction with the following URL  [https://alpha4.starknet.io/feeder_gateway/get_transaction_receipt?transactionHash=](https://alpha4.starknet.io/feeder_gateway/get_transaction_receipt?transactionHash=)  , where you can append your transaction hash.
 ​